gatsbyjs/gatsby/docs/tutorial/wordpress-source-plugin-tutorial.md

 ### Linking to posts from the homepage.

-Since we already have our structure and query done for the `index.js` page, all we need to do is use the `Link` component to wrap our titles and we should be good to go.
+Since you already have your structure and query done for the `index.js` page, all you need to do is use the `Link` component to wrap your titles and you should be good to go.

 Open up your `index.js` file and add the following: